Free Resources for Deaf and Hard of Hearing Children

 Founded in 1943 by Louise Tracy (the wife of actor Spencer Tracy), the John Tracy Clinic has been offering parents quality information on raising deaf and hard-of-hearing children for years.
 All of the material offered by the clinic is absolutely free, and the website offers an "ask the audiologist" feature for parents confused by testing results.

-A free preschool summer session is also available, providing an amazing educational opportunity for parents and children.
-The summer course lasts for three weeks, and is entirely free of charge.
+A preschool summer session is also available, at a cost, providing an amazing educational opportunity for parents and children.
 Parents must pay for lodging and food for the course of the trip, but subsidized housing at the nearby Annenberg Apartments is available (part of the USC campus).

 Alexander Graham Bell Organization